openstack/glance/doc/source/admin/useful-image-properties.rst

      - ``true`` or ``false`` (default)
    * - libvirt API driver, Hyper-V driver
      - ``hw_machine_type``
      - For libvirt: Enables booting an ARM system using the specified machine type.
-By default, if an ARM image is used and its type is not specified, Compute uses ``vexpress-a15`` (for ARMv7) or ``virt`` (for AArch64) machine types.
+If an ARM image is used and its machine type is not explicitly specified, then Compute uses the ``virt`` machine type as the default for ARMv7 and AArch64.

        For Hyper-V: Specifies whether the Hyper-V instance will be a generation 1 or generation 2 VM.
 By default, if the property is not provided, the